 What is the consumer-adoption process?
 What are the various steps in the process?

-1. Awareness: The consumer becomes aware of the innovation but lacks information about it.
+At the interest stage of the consumer-adoption process, the consumer becomes aware of the innovation but lacks information about it.

 Relative advantage of an innovation refers to the degree to which ________.